Published

 Can I overfeed my baby?

+It is difficult to overfeed a baby.
 For breastfed babies, overfeeding is rare since breastfed babies control the pace of sucking and feeding.
 Breastfeeding demands more effort, with milk typically flowing at a slower rate.
 On the other hand, bottle feeding delivers milk faster, which may lead to overfeeding.

 Babies are sometimes fed too often with too many ounces of milk.
 But again, before true overfeeding happens, your baby will typically show signs of discomfort and will reject the bottle or breast.
 Some parents are concerned their babies aren't getting enough milk, and try to "top off" a nursing session with infant formula, which is often unnecessary.